maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 {
     let st: &str = "hello";
     // st is valid in this block from this point forward
-    // Do stuff with st
+    // Do stuff with st here
 }
 // This scope is now over, and st is no longer valid
 ```